 Most companies require little more than a bachelor’s degree, so your MBA should more than meet the basic requirements.

-Although you might not have much work experience, highlighting your MBA is a great way how to negotiate salary on job offers.
+Although you might not have much work experience, highlighting your MBA is a great way to negotiate your salary on job offers.

 Average Pay: $63,960 (Bureau of Labor Statistics)

 15. Human Resources Assistant